and everyday until September 8 at www.RichmondUnite.org/vote-now

 by Monica Smith-Callahan

-Recently U-TURN was named one of 39 youth oriented non-profit organizations in the Richmond area that would be in the running for a grant from Richmond Unite, check capsule an organization established to support other organizations.
+Recently U-TURN was named one of 39 youth oriented non-profit organizations in the Richmond area that would be in the running for a grant from Richmond Unite, an organization established to support other organizations.
 The key to getting this grant is votes.
-Supporters of U-TURN can log onto the Richmond Unite website, story register with a valid email address, discount find the U-TURN logo and vote for U-TURN.
+Supporters of U-TURN can log onto the Richmond Unite website, register with a valid email address, find the U-TURN logo and vote for U-TURN.
 Voting is open daily until September 8th.
 Winners will be announced on September 9th at an event hosted by Richmond Unite and featuring Sir Richard Branson of the Virgin family of companies.
 The organization with the most votes will get the largest percentage of the funds generated from the event.
 Organizations must have at least 500 votes to be eligible for any percentage of the funds.

 You can upport U-TURN by casting your vote today and every day until September 8th at www.richmondunite.org/vote-now.